jtmeneses707/ECS189L-Final/ProjectDocument.md

 Due to the lack of time left, the gameplay testing was conducted with two passes of play with the development team, followed by a group of willing friends to act as playtesters.
 Some gameplay testing was done asynchronously, with people submitting a thoughtful review, while others played the game more casually and screenshared their gameplay, voicing their thoughts as they came.
 Some open-ended questions were asked to help develop a general theme of what should be improved in the next iteration of the game.

-The full gameplay results have been formatted in markdown can be found [here](https://github.com/jtmeneses707/ECS189L-Final/blob/0617f46a998cca9920d101acf5febe4edada251e/GameplayTestingResults.md).
+The full gameplay results have been formatted in Markdown and can be found [here](https://github.com/jtmeneses707/ECS189L-Final/blob/0617f46a998cca9920d101acf5febe4edada251e/GameplayTestingResults.md).

 **Key Findings:**
     - Players were typically confused about what the controls were, so we should implement a UI with the controls indicated.